hibiscuits/gres/README.md

 	tail log.txt | gres -g "pattern"

-You can even manipulate matches using {}-enclosed Python expressions with the -e flag:
+You can even manipulate matches using `{}`-enclosed Python expressions with the -e flag:

 	# add five to all integers in file
 	../gres/gres -we "\d+" "{\0+5}" file